MS Midnatsol

 MS Midnatsol restaurants and food bars were:

-• The a la carte Restaurant Grill & Food Court was a 24-hour open cafeteria with a la carte priced menu (for snacks, hot meals, beverages).
-It served mainly local (ferry) passengers, who use the Midnatsol ship as a port-to-port ferry boat.
-The restaurant's portside part had a separate seating area ("Cafe") often used as a reading corner.
+• The à la carte Restaurant Grill & Food Court was a 24-hour cafeteria with a priced menu (snacks, hot meals, beverages).
+It primarily served local (ferry) passengers using Midnatsol for port-to-port travel.
+The restaurant’s portside section had a separate seating area (“Cafe”) often used as a reading corner.

-MS Maud's restaurants are all located on Deck 5 and named Aune (aft Dining Room), Fredheim (midship-starboard casual restaurant) and Lindstrom (midship-portside specialty restaurant).
+MS Midnatsol’s restaurants are all located on Deck 5 and named Aune (aft Dining Room), Fredheim (midship–starboard casual restaurant), and Lindstrom (midship–portside specialty restaurant).

 Shipboard entertainment options - Fun and Sport